-From the original ten names shortlisted for the FIFA Puskas award, a shortlist made of the three most popular goals based on FIFA.com users' votes will be presented in early December with all the other shortlists.
+From the original ten names shortlisted for the FIFA Puskas award, a shortlist made of the three most popular goals based on FIFA.com users' votes will be presented on 30 November with all the other shortlists.

-The 55 players nominated for the FIFA/FIFpro World XI will be announced position-by-position - goalkeepers, defenders, midfielders and forwards - with the final list announced with the other shortlists in early December.
+The 55 players nominated for the FIFA/FIFpro World XI will be announced on 26 November.
 As a FIFA.com user, you will have the chance to try and predict the FIFA/FIFpro World XI.

 You can follow the FIFA Ballon d’Or on Facebook at Facebook/FIFABallondor.

 A shortlist of 23 male players is compiled by members of FIFA's Football Committee as well as a group of experts from France Football.
 Journalists, national coaches and national captains will all vote for the winner of the FIFA Ballon D’Or award from this list.